Feb 232009

 Have you ever wanted to make your own survival food bars?
-Like the survival food bars the stores sell, but homemade so you know what’s in them.
+Like the survival food bars the stores sell, but homemade survival bars so you know what’s in them.
 Well, I got together with a few friends to make some homemade survival food bars and here’s how it turned out.
 Make sure to read through the comments when you’re done for some suggestions on making them better!

 In a medium pan mix water, jello and honey.
 Bring to a boil.
 This is just the 3 TB water called for, not the cup of water you’d usually use when making jello.
 We found that a rolling boil was better than just beginning to boil for the mixing step.
 The recipe I had specifically called for lemon or orange jello, but we didn’t know why that would be, so we made some with raspberry and watermelon jello also.
 After we tasted them, we figured the lemon or orange were specified due to the high amount of sugar in this recipe!
 The loaves made with sweet jello flavors were REALLY sweet when they were done!